-In celebration of Phish’s 27-show Summer Tour, the Mockingbird Foundation will announce 13 unsolicited Tour Grants supporting music programs across the country.
-Each $1,500 grant will be awarded to a music program near a venue Phish plays this summer.
+In celebration of Phish’s 27-show Summer Tour, the Mockingbird Foundation has announced 13 unsolicited Tour Grants supporting music programs across the country.
+Each $1,500 grant has been awarded to a music program near a venue Phish plays this summer.

-The 13 recipients include a range of settings, genres, and populations served.
-We’ve announced these thus far:
+The 13 recipients include a range of settings, genres, and populations served:

 - Westwood Middle School Music Program of Manchester, TN (near Bonnarroo, June 14th and 16th) – blog post